 What is a seek?
 A seek operation in a plan means SQL Server is using the ordered data in the index tree to find a row, a set of rows, or the starting and/or stopping point in a range of rows.
 In general, using a nonclustered index seek is a perfectly reasonable operation if you are returning just a very small percentage of rows from a table.
 But a seek is not a good choice for a query that is returning LOTS of rows from a table.
 How many is LOTS?
 There is no simple answer but if your query is returning more than a few percent of the rows, you should make sure you test the index suggestions thoroughly.
 Sometimes a table scan, or clustered index scan, is better than an index seek.
 (For one such example, see my blog post here).

-Tools such as Quest Spotlight Tuning Pack can give you great suggestions to get started on your tuning journey, but the more you know about how SQL Server indexes and the SQL Server optimizer work, the better you’ll be able to evaluate those suggestions for your queries and your data, and possibly even come up with suggestions of your own.
+Tools such as Quest Spotlight Tuning Pack can give you great suggestions to get started on your tuning journey with SQL server diagnostics, but the more you know about how SQL Server indexes and the SQL Server optimizer work, the better you’ll be able to evaluate those suggestions for your queries and your data, and possibly even come up with suggestions of your own.

 In the following posts in this series, I’ll tell you about other problematic operators that might show up in your query plans, so check back soon!